FendaRoadz/Bday_notifier_bot/readme.txt

     Bday_notifier_bot is a simple tool, that sends you a message, who of your friends has a birthday today.

-    Bot collects information about people from any public profile on vk.com.
+    Bot collects information about people from any public profile on vk.com and sends it to telegram.
     Private profiles doesn't implemented yet.
 Furthermore i even cannot collect info about my personal friends :D